 Glendale is a relatively large city located in the state of Arizona.
 With a population of 240,126 people and 55 constituent neighborhoods, Glendale is the fifth largest community in Arizona.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glendale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Glendale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Glendale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Glendale who work in office and administrative support (16.48%), sales jobs (11.93%), and management occupations (8.75%).
+There are especially a lot of people living in Glendale who work in office and administrative support (16.63%), sales jobs (11.38%), and management occupations (8.13%).

-The education level of Glendale citizens is a little higher than the average for US cities and towns: 21.64% of adults in Glendale have at least a bachelor's degree.
+The citizens of Glendale are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Glendale having a bachelor's degree or advanced degree.

-Glendale is a very ethnically-diverse city.
+Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.93% of the city’s residents.
+People of Hispanic or Latino origin account for 37.28% of the city’s residents.
 Important ancestries of people in Glendale include Irish, English, Italian, and Polish.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Vietnamese.